Locate-Then-Examine: Grounded Region Reasoning Improves Detection of AI-Generated Images

-\textbf{Query 2: Local Evidence Check.} For each identified region $b_i$, we first extract crops $C_i = \text{Crop}(I, b_i)$, and then provide the VLM with both the original image $I$ and the crop collection $\{C_i\}_{i=1}^n$, enabling comparative analysis between global context and local details.
-This dual-input mechanism produces: \begin{itemize}[leftmargin=*] \item Final verdict $v_2 \in \{\text{real}, \text{generated}\}$. \item Refined explanation $E_2$ grounded in specific visual evidence. \end{itemize} By providing these image crops $C_i$, we enrich the input with fine-grained visual tokens, allowing the model to correct earlier misjudgments through magnified analysis, much like a forensic expert using a ``magnifying glass''.
-This two-stage verification significantly enhances the accuracy and interpretability of the prediction.
-Enabling such reasoning requires training data with fine-grained annotations and supervision, which motivates the construction of our \textbf{\textit{MagniFake}} dataset and the training of \textbf{\textit{ZoomIn}}.
+\textbf{Query 2: Examine with Local Evidence Check.} For each identified region $b_i$, we first extract crops $C_i = \text{Crop}(I, b_i)$, and then provide the VLM with both the original image $I$ and the crop collection $\{C_i\}_{i=1}^n$, enabling comparative analysis between global context and local details.
+This dual-input mechanism produces, in order: \begin{itemize}[leftmargin=*] \item Refined explanation $E_2$ grounded in specific visual evidence. \item Final verdict $v_2 \in \{\text{real}, \text{generated}\}$. \end{itemize} By providing these image crops $C_i$, we enrich the input with fine-grained visual tokens, allowing the model to correct earlier misjudgments through magnified analysis, much like a forensic expert using a ``magnifying glass''.
+This second-stage verification substantially improves both accuracy and explanation quality.
+Supporting such region-aware reasoning requires training data with fine-grained annotations, which motivates the construction of our \textbf{\textit{TRACE}} dataset and the training of \textbf{\textit{LTE}}.